north-road/slyr/docs/src/user_guide/faq.md

 Absolutely yes!
 You do not need installation of ESRI software for SLYR to perform the conversions.

-## Data Frames
+## How does SLYR handle ESRI projects with multiple data frames/maps?

+While ESRI software allows for creating multiple data frames containing separate layer sets within a single project, QGIS itself handles this setup very differently.
+In QGIS multiple maps can be present in a single project through the use of "Map Themes".
+Unlike ESRI data frames, all map themes in a QGIS project share the **same** set of layers, however these layers can be styled individually per theme.
+For more details on QGIS map themes, see the QGIS [documentation](https://docs.qgis.org/3.40/en/docs/user_manual/introduction/general_tools.html#map-themes).

-If you have more than one data frame in your ESRI product, SLYR will create a separate layer group for each data frame.
-SLYR also creates a map theme for each corresponding data frame and configures the print layouts to use these map themes.
+If you are converting over a project with more than one data frame in your ESRI product, SLYR will create a map theme for each data frame and configure the print layouts to use these map themes.

 ## File Formats